tfpf/pysorteddict/docs/index.md

   File "…", line 3, in <module>
     d["foo"]
     ~^^^^^^^
-ValueError: key type not set: insert at least one item first
+RuntimeError: key type not set: insert at least one item first
 ```

 Otherwise, if `type(key)` does not match the type of the first key inserted into `d`, raise `TypeError`.